-It has long been envisaged that as a viscous shear zone accumulates strain, grain-size reduction caused by metamorphic growth of new grains and recrystallization through dislocation creep competes with grain growth through diffusion (White, 1976).
-Thus, retrograde shear zones are commonly predicted to initiate with fine grain sizes and dominantly deform by diffusion creep, but as grains grow and the mineral assemblage equilibrates at the retrograde P-T conditions, grain size should increase and the deformation mechanism may change to dominantly dislocation creep (White, 1976; Beach, 1980).
-We note, however, that in our samples (Fig. 3), as in microstructures reported by Rennie et al. (2013) from the KMZ, the highest strain rocks are characterized by a very fine-grained, intensely foliated, retrograde mineral assemblage.
-This fine grain size may be a result of second phase pinning preventing grain growth, thus enhancing grain-size sensitive creep (Fliervoet et al., 1997; de Ronde et al., 2005; Kilian et al., 2011).
-The general lack of veins may further imply that fluid pressures were not sufficient to allow hydrofracturing and mineral precipitation; however, precipitation may also have been hindered by low solubility and low dissolved mineral content in cool fluids derived from above the shear zone.
+It has long been envisaged that as a viscous shear zone accumulates strain, grain size reduction caused by metamorphic growth of new grains and recrystallisation through dislocation creep, competes with grain growth through diffusion (White, 1976).
+Thus, retrograde shear zones are commonly predicted to initiate with fine grain sizes and dominantly deform by diffusion creep, but as grains grow and the mineral assemblage equilibrates at the retrograde P-T conditions, grain size should increase and the deformation mechanism change to dominantly dislocation creep (White, 1976; Beach, 1980).
+We note, however, that in our samples (Fig. 3), as in microstructures reported by Rennie et al. (2013) from the KMZ, the highest strain rocks are characterised by a very fine-grained, intensely foliated, retrograde mineral assemblage.
+Thus, we do not identify a change to dislocation creep processes in the highest strain regions, but rather infer continued weakening and grain size reduction until the end of mylonitization.
+This observation and inference may indicate that the shear zone experienced continued fluid flow and reaction during its life time, possibly because retrograde reactions did not go to completion as reactants were not exhausted.
+This fine grain size may be a result of second phase pinning preventing grain growth and thus activating grain size sensitive creep (Fliervoet et al., 1997; de Ronde et al., 2005; Kilian et al., 2011).
+The lack of veins may further imply that fluid pressures were not sufficient to allow hydrofracturing and mineral precipitation; however, precipitation may also have been hindered by low solubility and low dissolved mineral content in cool fluids derived from above the shear zone.
 It is, however, implied by a meteoric fluid source that connectivity with the surface existed, at least temporarily, under which fluid pressure cannot have been greater than hydrostatic.
-Thus, overall, we do not see high fluid pressures as a necessary nor likely weakening mechanism in retrograde shear zones that are connected to an external fluid source, particularly if this fluid source is related to a surfaceconnected fracture system.
+Thus, overall, we do not see high fluid pressures as a necessary, nor likely, weakening mechanism in retrograde shear zones that are connected to an external fluid source, particularly if this fluid source is related to a surface-connected fracture system.